facg3/geniuses-team/README.md

  and paste text from one application to another, it is the API that allows that to work.
 Most operating environments, such as MS-Windows, provide APIs, allowing programmers to write applications consistent with the operating environment.
 Today, APIs are also specified by websites.

-For example, Amazon or eBay APIs allow developers to use the existing retail infrastructure to create specialized web stores.
-Third-party software developers also use Web APIs to create software solutions for end-users.

 # User Stories: